Who We Are

 Partnerships have been central to expanding services and reach.
 These partnerships have extended to having more than 30 Memorandums of Understanding (MOUs) with community agencies including a rare partnership with law enforcement to station victim advocates in the Fresno Police Department.

-For more than 30 years the Marjaree Mason Center has stayed true to its mission and has strategically sought opportunities to ensure the Center remains a constant benefit to the community.
+For 40 years the Marjaree Mason Center has stayed true to its mission and has strategically sought opportunities to ensure the Center remains a constant benefit to the community.